HalloftheGods/inc/wp-content/themes/sketch/readme.txt

 == Changelog ==

-= 27 September 2017 =
-* Update version number in preparation for .org submission.

-= 31 May 2017 =
-* Swap footer credit and social menu order in footer.php - the social menu was originally last, so any links to WordPress.com were screwing up the regex used for the custom footer credits.

-= 27 March 2017 =
-* Fix RTL portfolio spacing.

-= 22 March 2017 =
-* add Custom Colors annotations directly to the theme
-* move fonts annotations directly into the theme

-= 6 March 2017 =
-* Add Featured Content and Portfolio support to Headstart annotation.

-= 9 February 2017 =
-* Fixes typo when adding check for is_wp_error() in cases when using get_the_tag_list() to avoid potential fatal errors.
-* Check for is_wp_error() in cases when using get_the_tag_list() to avoid potential fatal errors.

-= 17 January 2017 =
-* Add new grid-layout tag to stylesheet.

 = 7 July 2016 =
-* Update text domain for eventbrite template pages
 * Let WordPress manage the document title by adding theme support

 = 29 June 2016 =